The War on Waste and where we stand

 The problem for biodegradable cups, according to War on Waste, is that they contaminate the recycling stream and also end up in landfill as there aren’t enough easily accessible composting facilities to process the cups and council's at this point in time are not providing bins to compost them.

-But here is where we disagree with War on Waste.
-We believe biodegradable cups are the way to go.
+But here is where we disagree with The War on Waste.
+We believe compostable cups are the way to go.
 And here’s why:

-Firstly, it should always be noted in this “war” that biodegradable cups are made with polylactic acid, which lines the cups to keep the hot liquid from leeching into the paper.
-This is what makes the cups biodegradable and compostable in a composting facility.
+Firstly, it should always be noted in this “war” that compostable cups are made with polylactic acid, which lines the cups to keep the hot liquid from leeching into the paper.
+This is what makes the cups compostable in a composting facility.

-Secondly there are now facilities in Australia where cafes can get their used cups picked up and composted – an initiative Eco Party Box floated to Biopak in early 2016.
+Secondly there are now facilities in Australia where cafes can get their used cups picked up and composted – an initiative Eco Party Box floated to Biopak in October 2015.

 The program we called “Sustainable Cafes” sought to provide bins, have the cups removed and then composted on a weekly basis.
 Well, we are pleased to say these initiatives are happening now.